A new art festival in Helsinki – Helsinki Flamenco Bienal announces its program

 Helsinki Flamenco Bienal is a new high-level art festival where world stars of flamenco meet new generation artists.

-– The first Helsinki Flamenco Biennial looks at flamenco through its multi-generational history to the present day: how the art form, born from the fusion of different Andalusian cultures and enriched by the mental landscape of the avant-garde artists of the 1930s, has survived dictatorship, persecution and the stranglehold of capitalism as a distinctive, raw and ever-changing art form, says Kaari Martin, artistic director of Compañía Kaari & Roni Martin.
+– The first Helsinki Flamenco Bienal looks at flamenco through its multi-generational history to the present day: how the art form, born from the fusion of different Andalusian cultures and enriched by the mental landscape of the avant-garde artists of the 1930s, has survived dictatorship, persecution and the stranglehold of capitalism as a distinctive, raw and ever-changing art form, says Kaari Martin, artistic director of Compañía Kaari & Roni Martin.

 Grounded in History, Focused on the Present